zentyal/zentyal/docs/en/user/controlcenter.rst

 In order to configure eBox to subscribe to the Control Center, you must install `ebox-remoteservices` package which is installed by default if you have used eBox installer.
 In addition to this, the Internet connection should be available.
-Go to :menuselection:`Control Center` and fill the following fields:
+Once everything is ready, go to :menuselection:`Control Center` and fill the following fields:

 User Name or Email Address:
   You must set the user name or the email address you use to sign in